Artists & Artisans

 Inspiration

 The public knows Pointillism as the creation of the Post-Impressionist icon Georges Seurat, and he served as Canu’s most significant influence.
-By the time Seurat began his studies in this new movement, the Impressionists had already made waves in the art world, dismantling traditional ideas of color, form and atmosphere.
+By the time Seurat began his studies in this new movement, the Impressionists had already made waves in the fine art world, dismantling traditional ideas of color, form and atmosphere.
 Seurat, however, wanted to take the Impressionists’ innovative style a step further in an effort to bring together art and science.
 This led him to what would become known as Pointillism, which was based on the theory of optical mixture by the division of tones.

 Pointillism